linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 04.03.2026
+- Topic: Anonymity and Free Speech
+- Directory: /posts/2026/March/04
+- Description: ``` We are committed to building a digital future that prioritizes both anonymity and security.
+Web4 champions free speech by enhancing privacy, but we are clear that this cannot compromise the safety of our online communities.
+Discover how we are creating a secure environment where authentic voices can thrive without fear.
+Read our latest post on the essential balance between anonymity and security in Web4. ```

 ### 03.03.2026
 - Topic: Age Verification - UIID
 - Directory: /posts/2026/March/03